30 June 2026

 Commentary

-As we navigate this uncertainty, what is clear to us is that equity valuations in selective pockets of the market are now very attractive.
-At the end of March, the portfolio held minimal cash, reflecting the active deployment of capital at attractive valuations.
-Our investment process remains focused on disciplined stock selection, focusing on businesses trading at attractive valuations, supported by strong balance sheets and durable long‑term earnings profiles.
-We believe this positioning provides a solid foundation as volatility subsides, sector leadership broadens and returns increasingly reflect underlying company fundamentals rather than macro‑driven rotations.
+Markets tend to move around underlying value as sentiment shifts.
+When price disconnects from fundamentals – as it has in selective pockets of the market in our view – that creates opportunity.
+We have been deploying capital with conviction into areas where market the dynamics described above have created opportunities.
+At the end of June, the portfolio held minimal cash, reflecting the active deployment of capital at what we believe are attractive valuations.
+Our disciplined stock selection focuses on businesses trading at attractive valuations, supported by strong balance sheets and durable long‑term earnings profiles.
+We believe this positioning provides a solid foundation as sector leadership broadens and returns increasingly reflect underlying company fundamentals rather than macro‑driven rotations.